Distributed Bare-Bones Communication in Wireless Networks

 The \emph{weak-sensitivity and weak-connectivity} model, which is used in this work, was considered by Jurdzi\'nski et al.~\cite{JKS-ICALP-13}.
-They proved lower bounds $\Omega(n\log N)$ and $\Omega(D\Delta)$ on time to broadcast from an uncoordinated start.
-These lower bounds hold for randomized algorithms and for a setting when nodes know their geographic information.
+They proved the lower bounds $\Omega(n\log N)$ and $\Omega(D\Delta)$ on time to broadcast from a single-node start.
+These lower bounds hold for randomized algorithms even when the nodes know their coordinates in the plane.
 They also developed a deterministic algorithm that accomplishes broadcast in time $\cO(\min\{D\Delta \log^2 N, n\log N\})$.
-For the same setting, Jurdzi\'nski and Kowalski~\cite{JK-DISC12} gave a deterministic distributed algorithms building a backbone structure from a synchronized start in $\cO(\Delta \polylog n)$ rounds.
+For this model, Jurdzi\'nski and Kowalski~\cite{JK-DISC12} gave a deterministic distributed algorithms building a backbone from a synchronized start in $\cO(\Delta \polylog n)$ rounds.
 The algorithms presented in Jurdzi\'nski and Kowalski~\cite{JK-DISC12} and Jurdzi\'nski et al.~\cite{JKS-ICALP-13} rely on nodes knowing their position in a coordinate system.

-For the model of \emph{weak sensitivity and strong connectivity}, Yu et al~\cite{YuHWTL-SIROCCO12} gave broadcast algorithms operating in times $\cO(D+\log^2 n)$ and $\cO(D\log^2 n)$ with high probability, where a specific bound depends on how broadcast is initiated.
+For the model of \emph{weak sensitivity and strong connectivity}, Yu et al.~\cite{YuHWTL-SIROCCO12} gave broadcast algorithms operating in times $\cO(D+\log^2 n)$ and $\cO(D\log^2 n)$ with high probability, where the bound depends on how broadcast is initiated.
 These algorithms additionally resort to a power-control mechanism.
 This approach applies to broadcasting multiple messages and was generalized by Yu et al.~\cite{YuHWYL-INFOCOM13} to a scenario when nodes are activated in arbitrary rounds.
-The model of wireless networks used in the papers~Yu et al.~\cite{YuHWTL-SIROCCO12} and Yu et al.~\cite{YuHWYL-INFOCOM13} incorporates additional parameters, with the suitable assumptions on these parameters on which fast algorithms rely; one could expect that in such environments even more involved communication tasks might have solutions with running time proportional to~$D$, with other parameters contributing sub-linear factors.
+The model of wireless networks used in the papers~Yu et al.~\cite{YuHWTL-SIROCCO12} and Yu et al.~\cite{YuHWYL-INFOCOM13} incorporates additional parameters, with the suitable assumptions on these parameters on which efficiency of the algorithms depends; one could expect that in such environments even more involved communication tasks might have solutions with running time proportional to~$D$, with other parameters contributing sub-linear factors.

-For the model of \emph{strong sensitivity and weak connectivity}, Daum et al.~\cite{DGKN13} gave a broadcast algorithm operating in time $\cO(n\log^2 n)$.
+For the model of \emph{strong sensitivity and weak connectivity}, Daum et al.~\cite{DGKN13} gave a randomized broadcast algorithm operating in time $\cO(n\log^2 n)$.
 Compared to the algorithm in this paper, the algorithm in~\cite{DGKN13} uses nearly exponentially more, namely $\Omega(n\log^3 N)$, random bits per node.
 They showed a lower bound $\Omega(n)$, which holds in networks of diameter~$2$.